 When the flying sponge is ready (you will be able to tell because small bubbles will have formed on the surface and it will have expanded in size), pour it into the flour and sugar mix, and start to bring it gently together.
 If necessary, add the 2 extra tablespoons of milk.
 Once it has reached a rough dough, tip it onto a lightly floured work surface and start to develop the dough by kneading it until silky.
 When it is halfway through the development, add the butter and continue to work the dough until smooth and elastic.
 Place your dough back in the bowl and cover it with a clean tea towel or cloth.
 Let it rest at room temperature for around 30 minutes.

 While your dough is resting, make the mix for the cross decorations.
 Place the flour for the crosses in a bowl, add the salt along with 60 ml of your water, and mix with a spoon until you have a smooth, lump-free consistency.
 Add the remainder of the water bit by bit until it has been fully incorporated.
 Using a hand whisk or electric hand whisk, beat it to a creamy batter and trickle in the oil.
-Cover it with cling film to prevent a skin from forming and leave to one side.
+Cover it to prevent a skin from forming and leave to one side.

 Tip the dried fruit into the dough and knead it in with your hands, so that it is evenly incorporated.
 Cover with a cloth and leave to rest for a further hour.